 This means you want to make sure you’re uploading your video to the platform itself, not always linking to some other site.
-Certain platforms require certain video formats, so you have to know the differences between Facebook, Twitter, Instagram and Youtube videos.
+Certain platforms require certain video formats, so you have to know the differences between Facebook, Twitter, Instagram, and Youtube videos.
 While the first three are usually shorter and, to take the example of Facebook, 85% of videos are watched without sound, YouTube content can be far longer and more dynamic.

-Subtitles, short-running video that will repeat seamlessly, and optimising video for square formats on a phone screen are all important here.
+Subtitles, short-running video that will repeat seamlessly, and optimizing video for square formats on a phone screen are all important here.
 It’s not just a case of 1 video size fits all.
 84% of videos on Facebook according to Quintly are native video, and only 10% are from youtube.